NastranSaberi/LakeIce_RF_Uncertainty/README.md

 Uncertainty calculations are built on proposed method by Shaker, M. H., & Hüllermeier, E. (2020)[2].

-Using Terra TOA reflectance MOD02 in 500 m pixel spacing (bands 1-4 and 6-7) which is a re-gridded product from 250 and 500 meter products with diffrent bands.
+We used Terra TOA reflectance (MOD02) which is in 500 m pixel spacing (bands 1-4 and 6-7); this is a re-gridded product created from 250 and 500 meter products with diffrent bands.

 <img width="404" alt="image" src="https://user-images.githubusercontent.com/59842707/189716327-e2aa92e6-ff64-469a-8b18-8aafdbe5b6f6.png">